-- Each principal will set one (1) local growth goal based on an identified need outlined in the Comprehensive School Improvement Plan. - The local student growth goal will be determined by the principal in collaboration with the superintendent/designee by looking at baseline data and discussing the proposed goal. - The goal is to be customized for the school year with the intent of helping improve student achievement and reaching the long term goals through on-going improvement. - The goal is to be written as a SMART goal and include both a growth and proficiency component. - Principals will use MAP data, CCR data or some other form of local data to write a growth goal based on the percent of students being proficient.
+- Each principal will set one (1) local growth goal based on an identified need outlined in the Comprehensive School Improvement Plan. - The local student growth goal will be determined by the principal in collaboration with the superintendent/designee by looking at baseline data and discussing the proposed goal. - The goal is to be customized for the school year with the intent of helping improve student achievement and reaching the long term goals through on-going improvement. - The goal is to be written as a SMART goal and include both a growth component. - Principals will use MAP data, CERT data, CCR data, EOC data or some other form of local data to write a growth goal based on the percent of students being proficient.
 For example, the goal might state, to grow from 50% proficient to 60% proficient.
 The rubric below will be used:

-Dayton Independent Schools Decision Rules for Growth Component of Student Growth Goals
+Dayton Independent School Growth Component of Stud

 Low Expected High

 % and below % - % % and above